 Adjustable-Length Versus Fixed-Length Trekking Poles

-Fixed-length folding trekking poles, such as our winning picks, the Black Diamond Distance Carbon Z Trekking/Running Poles and the Leki Ultratrail FX.One Superlite fold up into a compact carrying size and extend to a set length while in use.
-The ease of use, packability, light weight, and simplicity of fixed-length folding poles make these a very popular choice for ultrarunning and trail running.
+Fixed-length folding trekking poles, such as our winning picks, the Black Diamond Distance Carbon Z Trekking/Running Poles, and the Leki Ultratrail FX.One Superlite folds into a compact carrying size and extends to a set length while in use.
+The ease of use, packability, light weight, and simplicity of fixed-length folding poles make these a popular choice for ultrarunning and trail running.

 Adjustable-length folding trekking poles, such as the Leki Cross Trail FX Superlite, fold in the same way as fixed-length folding poles but, once extended, can be adjusted within a range of lengths.
 This can be a budget-conscious option if the poles will be shared among runners of different heights.
 The ability to adjust the length of your poles on the fly can be helpful in specific terrain settings, such as extending the length of your downhill-facing pole when traversing a narrow off-camber hillside trail.

-If you are fastpacking and using a pole to set up an ultralight tent, the ability to adjust its height may be a useful feature as well.
-Adding adjustability means more materials, which increases the weight of the pole as compared to a fixed-length pole.
+If you are fastpacking and using a pole to set up an ultralight tent, adjusting its height may also be a helpful feature.
+Adding adjustability means more materials, which increases the pole’s weight compared to a fixed-length pole.

 Carbon Versus Aluminum Trekking Poles